paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Subsecs. (s) to (u).
 Pub.
 L. 111–259, §§ 303, 304, 307, added subsecs. (s) to (u).

 #### Effective Date of 2015 Amendment
 Pub.
 L. 114–113, div.
 M, title I, § 105(b), Dec.
 18, 2015, 129 Stat.
-2912, provided that: “The amendments made by subsection (a) [amending this section] shall apply with respect to an appointment under section 102A(v) of the National Security Act of 1947 ([50 U.S.C.
-3024(v)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/v&num=0&edition=prelim)) made on or after the date of the enactment of the Intelligence Authorization Act for Fiscal Year 2012 (Public Law 112–87) [Jan.
+2912, provided that: “The amendments made by subsection (a) [amending this section] shall apply with respect to an appointment under section 102A(v) [now 102A(u)] of the National Security Act of 1947 ([50 U.S.C.
+3024(v)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/v&num=0&edition=prelim) [now [50 U.S.C.
+3024(u)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/u&num=0&edition=prelim)]) made on or after the date of the enactment of the Intelligence Authorization Act for Fiscal Year 2012 (Public Law 112–87) [Jan.
 3, 2012] and to any proceeding pending on or filed after the date of the enactment of this section [Dec.
 18, 2015] that relates to such an appointment.”

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–126, title V, § 502(b), July 7, 2014, 128 Stat.
 1412, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to contracts entered into or renewed after the date of the enactment of this Act [July 7, 2014].”